Instrumentation unaccompanied female voice + finger cymbals (zills), with notated movement

 Shamhat, the temple prostitute in the ancient Sumerian/Babylonian Epic of Gilgamesh, plays an active role in the story only in the first two tablets.
 It is she who, through sacred sexuality, tames the wild man Enkidu, taking him from his life with the animals and introducing him to the civilised world and King Gilgamesh, with whom he would go on to slay various monsters.
 In Shamhat, Unheard, we hear from Shamhat long after she has left the story, as she takes us back to her past and gives us a vision of her future—our present—realising with regret how her gift to Enkidu did not have the result she had hoped for.

-Store coming soon, after the premiere.
+Store coming soon.
 Versions for high and medium voice will be available.
 Meanwhile, please contact me.